Benjamin-Lee/viroiddb/content/pages/about.md

   <summary>How do we curate the database?</summary>

-To collect the sequences for the database we followed this protocol:
+We collected the sequences for the database using the following protocol:

 For viroids and deltaviruses, we used the NCBI Virus portal to download complete sequences within the taxonomy IDs:
 | Subset         | #Sequences | NCBI TaxID                                                                   |